“Could you be wrong

-Simon and Kaylee had just entered the suite.
+Simon and Kaylee came back in.
 Lenore, dressed in a baby blue gown and following close behind, looked like a fairy-tale princess.
 Jayne gawked at her, then went to her, taking her hand and raising it to his lips.
 Inara came in a few moments later, which brought more concerns: Wasn’t Clarissa Ramudy going to spot her in a matter of seconds?

 “She isn’t comin’,” answered Deader.
 “But her husband is going to be there.
 You’ve never met him,” she continued, gazing at Inara, “and he doesn’t know you from Eve.
 He finds his wife’s ‘hobbies’ amusing, and unworthy of too much attention.
 Plus, we have been inoculated.
 It’s not perfect, but it will help.”

 Mal had barely heard any of that.
 The sight of Inara had focused all his senses firmly on her.
 Her scarlet and gold gown seemed to make her wide eyes shine like an exotic grade of onyx.
 She gave him a smile of acknowledgement, very much in control of her faculties, and glanced at Deader.
 The smile cooled considerably.
 “My concern is that others will be wearing contacts or something similar as well, and will be able to make us once we’re there.”
 She shot a glance at Robon.
 “Have you thought of that?”